Decades ago, kids were filling the arcades to play their favorite video games at the local video game arcade.

 The golden age of video game arcades began in the late 1970s and ended in the mid-1980s.

-The first arcade games were coin-operated machines.
-As they evolved, they became a part of modern culture.
+As they evolved, they became a part of modern culture during the 1980s.

 Popular posts like this